hekonsek/dkr/readme.md

 DKR (pronounced *dockerizer*) is a simple toolkit to help you dockerize your shell commands.

+Under the hood DKR handles all the heavy lifting necessary to run commands in a container environment:
+- passing environment variables
+- bridging host's network
+- mounting host file system
+- mounting current working directory
+- creating symlink/alias like proxy to commands

 # Usage

 In order to install command from DKR catalog use the following command: